Webster Financial (WBS)

 10. Return on Equity

-Over the last five years, Webster Financial has averaged an ROE of 9.9%, healthy for a company operating in a sector where the average shakes out around 7.5% and those putting up 15%+ are greatly admired.
-This shows Webster Financial has a decent competitive moat.
+Over the last five years, Webster Financial has averaged an ROE of 10%, respectable for a company operating in a sector where the average shakes out around 7.5% and those putting up 15%+ are greatly admired.

-It was good to see Webster Financial narrowly top analysts’ revenue expectations this quarter.
-We were also happy its EPS and tangible book value per share narrowly outperformed Wall Street’s estimates.
-Overall, this quarter was solid.
-The stock traded up 1.7% to $54.98 immediately after reporting.
+It was encouraging to see Webster Financial beat analysts’ revenue expectations this quarter, leading to a small EPS beat.
+On the other hand, its tangible book value per share fell slightly short of Wall Street’s estimates.
+Overall, this was a mixed quarter.
+The stock remained flat at $66.44 immediately after reporting.

 12. Is Now The Time To Buy Webster Financial?

-Webster Financial isn’t a terrible business, but it doesn’t pass our bar.
-Although its revenue growth was exceptional over the last five years, it’s expected to deteriorate over the next 12 months and its anticipated efficiency ratio over the next year signals its day-to-day expenses will rise.
-And while the company’s net interest income growth was exceptional over the last five years, the downside is its estimated net interest income for the next 12 months are weak.
+When it comes to Webster Financial’s business quality, there are some positives, but it ultimately falls short.
+First off, its revenue growth was exceptional over the last five years.
+And while Webster Financial’s anticipated efficiency ratio over the next year signals its day-to-day expenses will rise, its net interest income growth was exceptional over the last five years.

 Webster Financial’s P/B ratio based on the next 12 months is 1.1x.
-While this valuation is fair, the upside isn’t great compared to the potential downside.
-We're pretty confident there are more exciting stocks to buy at the moment.
+This valuation multiple is fair, but we don’t have much faith in the company.
+We're pretty confident there are superior stocks to buy right now.